We all must answer one day to our God, the Creator of the universe and all that is in it!

 Heb 12:14 Strive for peace with everyone, and for the holiness without which no one will see the Lord.

-People see the Lord in us by the way we live.
+Whether we like it or not, people see the Lord in us by the way we live.

-And the Bible teaches if there is NO fruit in the life of one who claims to have faith, there might be a deeper problem!
+And the Bible teaches if there is NO good fruit in the life of one who claims to have faith, there might be a deeper problem!

 But James is telling us that men cannot see the faith in your heart.
 In their eyes, you are justified by your works.